800-450-6118

 A Second Carpal Tunnel Surgery?

 Many surgeons recommend their patients have a second carpal tunnel surgery after the first one failed.
-But it begs the (very legitimate) question, “What’s the chance my second surgery will fail too?”
+But it begs the question, “What’s the chance my second surgery will fail, too?”
+Statistically, your chances of a second carpal tunnel surgery failure are about 80%.
+That means a 20% success rate the second time around.

-It’s important for doctors to answer this question candidly.
-After all, why make patients suffer through another surgery when the second one might also fail?
+Therefore, it’s important for doctors to answer this question candidly: "Is a second carpal tunnel surgery really worth the risk?"
+After all, why suffer through another surgery when it might also fail?

 When a second carpal tunnel surgery is recommended